Guyverix/simple-onvif-controls/README.md

 - To find more goodies to add, parse your XML output in the responses directory and make the XML function to use the goodie you found.
 - cat ./responses/???.xml | xml2 will show the XML in a readable way

+### Possible Future ###
+- Figure out a working example for Zoom to work.
+Appears that the commands are in place but I have never gotten any ONVIF camera to "do" anything
+- Add brightness control
+- Add switch for different config files (likely to happen)